 21st CCLC projects must complete an independent evaluation of the program.
-No more than 5 percent of each year's budget may be spent on costs related to the evaluation of the program.
-While 5 percent is the evaluation cap, it is not required that programs spend 5 percent of their award in evaluation activities.
+No more than 3 percent of each year's budget may be spent on costs related to the evaluation of the program.
+While 3 percent is the evaluation cap, it is not encouraged that programs spend 3 percent of their award solely on an evaluator.

-Evaluation costs include all the costs associated with the evaluation of the program including the cost of the purchase of assessment tools, evaluation and assessment trainings, data collection activities, recording and maintenance of data, the purchase of data collection and evaluation systems, data analysis, report writing and any other activities related to the evaluation of the 21st CCLC program.
+Evaluation costs include the costs associated with the evaluation of the program including the cost of the purchase of assessment tools, evaluation and assessment trainings, data collection activities, recording and maintenance of data, report writing and any other activities related to the evaluation of the 21st CCLC program.